-Our other main 2016 work in this domain is an independent line of research spearheaded by MIRI research associate Vadim Kosoy, “Optimal Polynomial-Time Estimators: A Bayesian Notion of Approximation Algorithm.”
-Vadim approaches the problem of logical uncertainty from a more complexity-theoretic angle of attack than logical induction does, providing a formalism for defining optimal feasible approximations of computationally infeasible objects that retain a number of relevant properties of those objects.
+Our other main 2016 work in this domain is an independent line of research spearheaded by MIRI research associate Vanessa Kosoy, “Optimal Polynomial-Time Estimators: A Bayesian Notion of Approximation Algorithm.”
+Vanessa approaches the problem of logical uncertainty from a more complexity-theoretic angle of attack than logical induction does, providing a formalism for defining optimal feasible approximations of computationally infeasible objects that retain a number of relevant properties of those objects.

 - 2015 progress: modest.
 (Predicted: modest.)